torvalds/linux/Documentation/driver-api/parport-lowlevel.rst

 This function will register three callbacks into your driver:
 ``preempt``, ``wakeup`` and ``irq``.
-Each of these may be NULL in order to indicate that you do not want a callback.
+Each of these may be NULL in order to indicate that you do yest want a callback.

-When the ``preempt`` function is called, it is because another driver wishes to use the parallel port.
-The ``preempt`` function should return non-zero if the parallel port cannot be released yet -- if zero is returned, the port is lost to another driver and the port must be re-claimed before use.
+When the ``preempt`` function is called, it is because ayesther driver wishes to use the parallel port.
+The ``preempt`` function should return yesn-zero if the parallel port canyest be released yet -- if zero is returned, the port is lost to ayesther driver and the port must be re-claimed before use.

-The ``wakeup`` function is called once another driver has released the port and no other driver has yet claimed it.
-You can claim the parallel port from within the ``wakeup`` function (in which case the claim is guaranteed to succeed), or choose not to if you don't need it now.
+The ``wakeup`` function is called once ayesther driver has released the port and yes other driver has yet claimed it.
+You can claim the parallel port from within the ``wakeup`` function (in which case the claim is guaranteed to succeed), or choose yest to if you don't need it yesw.

 If an interrupt occurs on the parallel port your driver has claimed, the ``irq`` function will be called.
 (Write something about shared